reactnativecn/react-native.cn/docs/docs/next/integration-with-existing-apps.md

 $ pod init
 ```

-The `Podfile` will be created and saved in the *iOS* directory (e.g., `ios/`) of your current project and will contain a boilerplate setup that you will tweak for your integration purposes.
+`Podfile` will be created and saved in the *iOS* directory (e.g., `ios/`) of your current project and will contain a boilerplate setup that you will tweak for your integration purposes.
 In the end, `Podfile` should look something similar to this:

 </div><div markdown class="md-block objc">